 (3) A spouse, parent, child, or sibling of an individual identified in paragraph (1) or (2) of this definition.

 Scope of recognition or scope means the range of accrediting activities for which the Secretary recognizes an agency.
-The Secretary may place a limitation on the scope of an agency's recognition for Title IV, HEA purposes.
+The Secretary may place a limitation on the scope of an agency's recognition for title IV, HEA purposes.
 The Secretary's designation of scope defines the recognition granted according to—

-(1) Geographic area of accrediting activities;
+Geographic area of accrediting activities such that the inclusion of a particular geographic area in one accreditor’s scope does not preclude the inclusion of that same or a similar geographic area in another accreditor’s scope.

 (2) Types of degrees and certificates covered;